 Umtentweni/Umzumbe/Warner Beach

-These are all beach destinations in the outskirts of Durban.
-I chose to stay at Warner Beach just because it was the closest stop to Umkomaas which is a great place for diving.
+Umtentweni, Umzumbe and Warner Beach are all charming beach destinations on the outskirts of Durban.
+I chose to stay at Warner Beach because it was the closest stop to Umkomaas, which is a top spot for diving.

 Shark Diving in Umkomaas